 By the 27th of March, Uranus will be again at 1 degree Taurus which was where it was when King George V died.
 It will be too early for the arrival of Harry and Meghan’s baby so what other news awaits us?

 The central players to this are of course the current Elizabeth II, the Queen of England who has the Sun at 0 degrees Taurus and her heir apparent Prince Charles who has the Moon at 0 degree Taurus.
 Both will be affected by Uranus moving back and further over their lights.
 The Queen will be 93 in 2019 and will have been on the throne since 1953.
 Prince Charles will be 70 on the 14 November 2018.
 That’s a long time to have been waiting to be King.
 The problem of course is that the British public don’t seem to have forgiven him for his disastrous first marriage.
-And his own parents didn’t attend his wedding to Camilla Parker Bowles (although this may have more to do with the Queen being the Supreme Governor of the Church of England).
+His own parents didn’t even attend his wedding to Camilla Parker Bowles (although this may have more to do with the Queen being the Supreme Governor of the Church of England).

 Camilla’s Chiron is at 2 degrees Scorpio and already she’s dropped out of two tours this year, leaving Charles to fend for himself in Australia and Nigeria.
 She was reported to have said she doesn’t want to take too much on.
 Could she not be up to the demands of being the royal consort if Charles does become king?